 "It's Not Right!"
 Changing Social Norms for Bystanders of Abuse of Older Adults

 It’s Not Right!
-Neighbours, Friends and Families for Older Adults has been developed to educate and engage all Canadians on the issue of older adult abuse and neglect.
+Neighbours, Friends and Families for Older Adults was developed to educate and engage all Canadians on the issue of older adult abuse and neglect.
 We want to teach everyone to recognize warning signs and risk factors and to learn small practical steps that can add up to a big difference in someone’s life and in our communities.
 There are little things that everyone can do to help.
 Together we can create the society where we feel respected, valued, safe and supported throughout our lives.
 For more resources and more information go to www.itsnotright.ca.
-This project is supported with funding from the New Horizons Program of Human Resources Skill Development Canada.
+This project was supported with funding from the New Horizons Program of Human Resources Skill Development Canada.
 Project Director: Barbara MacQuarrie

 Make It Our Business